BYRIO/krita-webdoc-zh/reference_manual/brushes/brush_settings/brush_tips.rst

     .. image:: /images/en/Krita_2_9_brushengine_brushtips_default_3.png

-(With fade seperately horizontal and vertical)
+(With fade separately horizontal and vertical)

 Angle
     This changes the angle a which the brush is at.